alexmcsw/Innovation-Camp/README.md

 ![Step 3](/images/step3a.jpg)

-4. Leave the target directory as ~ and click choose files.
+4. Leave the target directory as ~ and click choose file.

 ![Step 4](/images/step4.jpg)

 5. Locate and select the zipped folder we saved earlier.
-Click open
+Click open.

 ![Step 5](/images/step5.jpg)